JanOonk/LatextTest/README.md

 # LatextTest

-Based on below tests and tried with different themes, the best option is SVG.
+Based on below tests and tried with different themes, the best option is SVG, only in Dark theme it's not very visible.

 ## Black on Black (doesn't work very well with Default Dark Theme)
 ### GIF version (lower quality / doesn't render very nice):